 This presentation will tackle some of the frequent issues that crop up for in-house counsel regarding the creation and retention of the attorney-client privilege.

 The live presentation of this webinar was approved for 1.2 hours of general CLE credit in Missouri and 1.0 hour general CLE credit in California and Illinois.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.

 October 22, 2019